barriehadfield/tutorial-hyperreact-webpack/README.md

 ```
 Our `client_and_server.js` and `client_only.js` bundles are built and ready to be included in our application.
 If you look in your `app/assets/javascripts/webpack` folder you should see the two files there.

-### Step x - Adding Webpack bundles to the Rails asset pipeline
+### Step 5 - Adding Webpack bundles to the Rails asset pipeline

 Finally we need to require these two bundles into our rails asset pipeline.